Metastability for Non-Linear Random Perturbations of Dynamical Systems: Introduction

-Conversely, (\ref{smtttnew})-(\ref{printe}) can be viewed as a system of equations with unknown function $u^\varepsilon$ and process $X^{t,x,\varepsilon}_s$.
-Under the above assumptions on the coefficients and the function $g$, the solution of this system is unique and the function $u^\varepsilon$ is the solution of the problem (\ref{eq1ccnl})-(\ref{bcccnl}).
-This approach of examining systems of the type (\ref{smtttnew})-(\ref{printe}) was employed in \cite{F85} in order to study linear and non-linear degenerate equations.
+Under the above assumptions on the coefficients and the function $g$, the solution of the system (\ref{smtttnew})-(\ref{printe}) exists and is unique.
 The first initial-boundary value problem for quasi-linear parabolic equation with a small diffusion and the exit problem for the corresponding processes were studied in \cite{FK}.
 The results of the latter paper will be used here.